 This short piece is now somewhat superseded by two major reports - Travelling Hopefully (which explores the best strategy for implementing self-directed support in South Australia) and Designing NDIS (which explores the principles that should applied to any national scheme).
-Both are available from the links on the right-hand side of the page.

 The commitment by the Federal government of Australia to launch the NDIS (National Disability Insurance Scheme) has the potential to be one of the most exciting instruments for turning disability rights into real rights.
 However, much will depend on the details of how the NDIS is designed.
 Early indications give grave cause for concern.

 I was recently invited by the South Australian government to visit and to explore what has been learned over the last 50 years in designing good systems of funding for people with disabilities.
 (I will use the term preferred by self-advocates in Australia).
 My visit happened to coincide with some of the first public descriptions of how the National Disability Insurance Scheme (NDIS) will be designed.

 The current design seems to have the following features:

 Versions of this kind of model have been tried in other countries before now - this kind of model leads quickly to cost inflation and then in turn to inappropriate rationing by bureaucratic control.